Active Learning Through a Covering Lens: Theoretical Analysis

 \section{Theoretical Analysis}

-We develop a rigorous framework, within which different AL methods can be evaluated and designed.
-Since AL is about the selection of examples, we chose to analyze the Nearest Neighbor (NN) classification model, as it is a model that depends almost exclusively on the set of training examples and does not involve almost any external inductive bias.

-Accordingly, in Section~\ref{sec:bounding_generalization_error} we develop a bound on the generalization error in 1-NN models.
-The bound involves two terms, which ideally should be jointly minimized.
-We show that one term is more suitable for the low budget regime, where the number of labeled examples is small, while the other term is more suitable for the high budget regime, where the number of labeled examples is large.
+To address the challenge of active learning in low budgets, we adopt a point coverage framework.
+Computationally, we analyze the generalization of the Nearest Neighbor (NN) classification model, as this model depends exclusively on distances from a set of training examples and does not involve any additional inductive bias.
+Thus in Section~\ref{sec:bounding_generalization_error} we develop a bound on the generalization error in 1-NN models.
+It follows from the analysis (see discussion below) that if full coverage is required, which is only practical in the high budget regime, the minimization of this bound translates to the \emph{optimal minimax facility location} problem, which is known to be NP-hard and which the AL \coreset\ algorithm by \citet{sener2018active} is designed to approximate.

-In the low budget regime, we are likely to benefit more from minimizing the first term, which leads us to the \pcov\ problem defined in Section~\ref{sec:prob_cover}.
-We then show that this problem is NP-hard.
-Furthermore, when the data distribution is not known and is being approximated by the empirical distribution, we show that it is equivalent to the \maxcov\ Problem.
-Our method, described in Section~\ref{sec:method}, is designed to solve this problem.
+In contrast, in the low budget regime, the aforementioned bound can best be optimized by seeking a labeled set $L$ whose probability of covering the unlabeled set is maximal.
+In Section~\ref{sec:prob_cover} we show that this problem is also NP-hard.
+Furthermore, when the data distribution is not known and is being approximated by the empirical distribution, we show that it is equivalent to the classical \maxcov\ problem. \probcover\, described in Section~\ref{sec:method}, is designed to solve this problem.
+In Section~\ref{sec:coreset_duality} we discuss a sense in which the high budget and low budget problems are dual.

-In contrast, in the high budget regime, we are likely to benefit more from minimizing the second term, which is equivalent to \emph{optimal facility location}, a problem that is also known to be NP-hard and which the AL \coreset\ algorithm \cite{sener2018active} is designed to solve.
-Not surprisingly, \coreset\ is indeed only effective in the high budget regime, as we empirically show in Section~\ref{sec:empirical_results}.